Code-Institute-Submissions/jennys-kitchen/README.md

 ## Testing

 * Chrome Developer Tools - Frequent testing was carried out using Chrome’s developer tools to ensure that the content of the site behaved properly and looked good across a range of screen sizes.
-This was also utilised to ensure that there was sufficient contrast between text and the background color.
+This was also utilised to ensure that there was sufficient contrast between text and the background colour.

 * [HTML Validator](https://validator.w3.org/nu/) - The project was checked throughout development using the HTML Validator and issues were corrected along the way.